 If for years bamboo seemed to be forgotten by Western countries, the fact is that it is increasingly present in our routines as an alternative to the traditional materials we use in several areas.

-It is normal that when we talk about bamboo, the first reaction is to imagine a panda feeding.
-The fact is that there are over 1250 different species of bamboo spread across all continents except Europe, and many of them inedible.
+It is normal that when we talk about bamboo, the first reaction is to imagine a panda eating.
+The fact is that there are over 1250 different species of bamboo spread across all continents, many of them inedible.

 But is bamboo environmentally friendly?

-Excellent to absorb carbon
+- Excellent absorbing carbon

 While the most common bamboo species generate more oxygen (O2) than the equivalent of three trees, some of them even absorb more than 12 tonnes of carbon dioxide (CO2) per hectare.
-In a plant with the highest growth rate in the world, all this makes it considered almost perfect to capture carbon.
+As plant with the highest growth rate in the world, all this makes it considered almost perfect to capture carbon.

-Renew without planting
+- Renewing itself without planting

-- Excellent physical, chemical and mechanical characteristics
+- Excellent physical, chemical, and mechanical characteristics

-Bamboo is an easy-to-carry material for its light weight, toughness and above average durability; For example: a well-constructed bamboo construction that lasts up to 30 years.
-These are some of the reasons why the construction industry called the bamboo plant “Green Steel”.
+Bamboo is an easy-to-carry material for its lightweight, toughness and above-average durability; For example, a well-constructed bamboo construction that lasts up to 30 years.
+These are some of the reasons why the construction industry calls the bamboo plant as “The Green Steel”.

-It is an eco-friendly plant
+- It is an eco-friendly plant

 How can I use more bamboo in my routines?

 As has been said before, the applications of bamboo in our routines have emerged more and more recently.
 Especially as an alternative to plastic products, bamboo “comes into play” as a simple way to reduce the amount of environmentally harmful waste generated in the most diverse industries.

 However, the great bamboo revolution has been happening in toothbrushes.
 As you know, most common toothbrushes, because of their complex composition, cannot be recycled – this evidence results in the production of tons of plastic waste each year and completely unnecessary pollution levels.

 What are Babu?

 Babu is a Portuguese brand focused on implementing new sustainable ideas in the Portuguese market.

 Bamboo is considered a natural antibacterial, having in its fiber composition an organic agent that prevents the reproduction of harmful bacteria.

-On the other hand, bamboo, besides containing in its composition beneficial nutrients for the gums, is the plant with the highest concentration of silica in the planet – the silica reinforces the work of calcium in building strong bones and teeth.
+On the other hand, bamboo, besides containing in its composition beneficial nutrients for the gums, is the plant with the highest concentration of silica on the planet – the silica reinforces the work of calcium in building strong bones and teeth.

-And, additional care?
+Any additional care?

 There is only one extra caution that should be taken into account – Bamboo being an absorbent material, you should leave your brush in a dry place without permanent contact with moisture.